Smoothed Separable Nonnegative Matrix Factorization: Introduction

+We believe that this work paves the way for a whole new branch of smoothed separable NMF algorithms.
+Although we focus in this work on VCA and SPA, two of the most well-known separable NMF algorithms, it is straightforward to extend the methodology to more recent algorithms such as SNPA~\citep{gillis2014successive}.

 The paper is organized as follows.
-In Section~\ref{sec:ssmf}, we summarize the literature for solving Problem~\ref{prob:main}, with a focus on the three algorithms VCA, SPA and ALLS.
-In Section~\ref{sec:svca}, we propose SVCA which is equivalent to applying VCA on a smoothed data set.
+In \cref{sec:ssmf}, we summarize the literature for solving Problem~\ref{prob:main}, with a focus on three algorithms, namely VCA, SPA and ALLS.
+In \cref{sec:svca}, we propose SVCA which is equivalent to applying VCA on a smoothed data set.
 SVCA is similar to ALLS, but two key differences make it empirically more efficient than ALLS.
-In Section~\ref{sec:sspa}, we propose SSPA which adapts SPA in the presence of multiple pure pixels.
-In Section~\ref{sec:nex}, we show on synthetic and real-world hyperspectral data sets that SVCA and SSPA outperform VCA, SPA and ALLS in the presence of multiple pure pixels.
+In \cref{sec:sspa}, we propose SSPA which adapts SPA in the presence of multiple pure pixels.
+In \cref{sec:nex}, we show on synthetic and real-world hyperspectral data sets that SVCA and SSPA outperform VCA, SPA and ALLS in the presence of multiple pure pixels.